-NDSD/RCDHH gets Accredited...
+NDSD/RCDHH is Accredited...

 The North Dakota School for the Deaf (NDSD) is pleased to announce that NDSD has been awarded continuing accreditation with the North Central Association Commission on Accreditation and School Improvement (NCA-CASI).
 Mark Elgard, President and CEO, wrote a letter of congratulations to the educational team stating, "e;Your efforts and associated accreditation signify your commitment to educational excellence.
 Your school and community can take pride in your achievement."
 The Certificate of Achievement, which is valid through June 30, 2018, is on display at the North Dakota School for the Deaf.

 The North Dakota School for the Deaf/Resource Center for Deaf and Hard of Hearing is a school using specialized methods of instruction for hearing impaired youth.
 The school provides a comprehensive academic program for preschool through grade 8 covering a broad range.
 In order to educate hearing impaired students in accordance with Individualized Education Plans, they may participate in mainstream programs with their hearing peers for part of the day in the Devils Lake Public Schools including academic and vocational classes.

 High school students (Grades 9-12) are enrolled at Devils Lake High School and receive support services from NDSD/RCDHH as per their IEP.
 NDSD/RCDHH offers sign language instruction to Devils Lake High School students.
 Students from NDSD/RCDHH may participate in community activities and in co-op athletic programs with the public schools.